mortza-mansory/libfux/README.md

 What's New in FUX UI
-We have made major updates to the library.
-The goal was to make it simpler, safer, and more powerful.
-Your code will now be much cleaner and easier to write.

 1. Easy App-Wide Actions with context
 There is a new global object named context.
 You can use it from anywhere in your code to perform common actions without managing complex states.